dmlc/dgl/examples/mxnet/scenegraph/README.md

 bash train_faster_rcnn.sh
 ```

+It runs for about 20 hours on a machine with 64 CPU cores and 8 V100 GPUs.

 ## Training RelDN

 With a trained Faster R-CNN model, one can start the training of RelDN model by